tensorflow/tensorflow/tensorflow/docs_src/guide/datasets.md

   saver.restore(sess, path_to_checkpoint)
 ```

-Note that it is not allowed to save the state of the iterator which use `shuffle`.
+Note that it is not allowed to save the state of the iterator which uses `shuffle`.

 ## Reading input data